-So, you have an idea, what should will you do next?
+So, you have a Start-Up idea, what should you do next?

 — Eric Ries

-However, most of the entrepreneurs don’t usually think of the MVP creation process and confirming the fact that their ideas solves problems essential for people who are ready to pay for them.
-So, an entrepreneur can finally stop on an idea viability of which is proved with doubtful user comments or biased opinions of creators.
+However, most entrepreneurs don’t usually think of the MVP creation process and confirming the fact that their ideas solve critical problems for people who are ready to pay.
+So, an entrepreneur can finally stop on an idea, just after validating its viability with doubtful comments of first users or biased opinions of authors.

-People lie to themselves in order to give you a possibility to hear what you want to hear.
+People lie to themselves in order to give you the possibility to hear what you want to hear.
 We are all human beings.
 It happens more often than we can imagine.
-Google “the list of cognitive biases” and you’ll get more information.
+Just google “the list of cognitive biases” to get proof.

-But in the process of defining whether your idea will be profitable or not, there are several totally wrong approaches to the question: some are too self-confident, others are most of the times ideal, if there are skills and resources present.
-Despite everything, we can see one tendency everywhere: a dialogue with the market.
+In the process of defining whether your idea is profitable or not, there are several totally wrong approaches to the question: some of them are too self-confident, others almost ideal, but only if there are skills and resources.
+Anyway, there is one key point — a dialogue with the target market.

-Ways of ideas validation according to MVP conception (and other strategies) can be hierarchically divided into the following categories: flawed, situational and ideal methods.
-There are some examples for each of them below.
+The ways of idea validation can be hierarchically divided into the following categories: flawed, situational, and ideal testing methods.
+Let’s review some examples below.

-When you conduct surveys and ask your friends what they think of your idea, it usually leads to creation of something like a pattern and a list of leading questions or inadequate feedback because of biases.
-You may think “Who would knowingly mislead me?”
-But there are more suchlike people than you can think.
-Sometimes people are just scared to share their true opinion as well as get sincere feedback.
-It happens because many beginner entrepreneurs fall in love with the idea they’ve created and search for any justifications to continue developing it.
-If you ask your friends for advice, they will probably approve your any idea.
-And you are likely to inteprete any data you get in such a way to that they confirm your beliefs.
+When you conduct surveys and ask your friends what they think of your idea, it usually results in asking a list of leading questions and hence getting inadequate feedback because of bias.
+You may think, “Why would they mislead me?”
+Sometimes people are just scared to share their true opinion and get sincere feedback.
+It happens because many amateur businessmen are so enchanted by their ideas that they search for any justifications to continue developing it.
+If you ask your friends for advice, they will probably approve of any your idea.
+And you are likely to interpret any data you get in such a way so as to confirm your beliefs.

-Realizing ideas on an early startup stage may seem to be a wonderful action method, if you’re a talented engineer and can do something very quickly.
-But this way you develop a product without being sure about idea validation.
-It’s a dangerous method which has become a reason of mass failures of startups based on technologies in 90s.
+Realizing ideas on an early startup stage may seem a wonderful action only if you’re a talented engineer and can create something very quickly.
+This way you can develop a product without being sure about the viability of your idea.
+It’s a dangerous method that has become a reason for the mass failures of tech startups in the 90s.

-Now we know that “create a product and customers will appear” philosophy isn’t a good helper.
-It’s likely to be vice versa.
-You should better follow the idea of “creating something that people need”.
+Now we know that the “create a product and customers will come” philosophy doesn’t work.
+Instead, you should follow the idea of “creating something that people need”.

-Pre-building audience with the help of a blog or an email subscription service is a great method, if you’re going to build a company which belongs to a definite niche or branch or create a reputation or to understand the market better.
-There’s a powerful tool by Klout, if you need to get data for social networks analysis or you don’t have technical education and want to make sure that audience is interested in the concept.
+A pre-building audience with the help of a blog or an email subscription service is a great method if you’re going to start a company in a niche market, create a reputation, or understand your target audience better.
+There’s a powerful tool by Klout if you need to get data for social networks analysis, or you don’t have a technical background and want to make sure that the audience is interested in the concept.

-It will also give a nice possibility to try to interact with market and learn about problems and disappointments of your potential clients, which is the best indicator of what kind of a product they would pay for gladly.
+It will also let you interact with the market and learn about the problems and disappointments of your potential clients, which is the best indicator of a product they would gladly pay for.

-No matter what approach you’ve chosen, you should communicate with clients.
-But a thorough market investigation and product creation may lead to ambiguous results, if they aren’t carried out properly (many people don’t even try to create a full-fledged MVP).
+No matter what approach you choose, you should communicate with clients.
+But a thorough market investigation and product creation may lead to ambiguous results if they aren’t carried out properly (many people don’t even try to create a full-fledged MVP).

-If you consider yourself a born leader, it may happen that you will constantly try to chase “one more big goal” and finally you’ll have 3-4 attempts to create something big, but none of them will ever develop into something serious, as you will again be distracted by another major problem.
+If you consider yourself a born leader, it may happen that you will constantly try to chase “one more big goal” and finally you’ll have 3-4 attempts to create something big.
+Still, none of them will ever develop into something serious, as you will again be distracted by another major problem.

-It’s also very important to concentrate on what people are ready to pay for in spite of searching new problems.
-If you’re going to conduct tons of client interviews in the context of your MVP-strategy, use the possibility, so that you consult them at the end of your conversation.
-There’s a chance that you’ll learn about really annoying problems and that clients are ready to pay for a solution to them.
+It’s also very important to concentrate on what people are ready to pay for instead of searching for new problems.
+If you are going to interview many people about your MVP-strategy, use this opportunity to consult them at the end of your conversation.
+There’s a chance that you’ll learn about really annoying problems and indeed valuable solutions for which your potential customers are ready to pay.

-Creating a prototype as quickly as possible isn’t a bad idea, if you understand your market and have carried out a thorough investigation.
-Nonetheless, a majority of people (especially beginner entrepreneurs) come to a conclusion that they know what people want.
+Creating a prototype as quickly as possible isn’t a bad idea if you understand your market and have carried out a thorough investigation.
+Nonetheless, a majority of people (especially beginner entrepreneurs) conclude that they know what people want.

-It means that you create a product which solves a problem that you detected (without “ideas”) basing only on your experience and professionalism.
+It means that you create a product that solves a problem that you detected based only on your experience and professionalism.
 The problem is that we all have egos that speak inside us, and we create solutions that we would like to see instead of the one necessary for thousands of clients.
 It’s quite a dangerous approach as it pushes founders to create something without constant feedback.
-Nevertheless, if you can quickly provide an interaction of your clients with your product and make changes on the basis of the feedback you’ve got, you’re on the right way.
+Nevertheless, if you can quickly let customers try your product and tweak it based on the feedback you get, you’re on the right way.

-Kickstarter and other crowdfunding platforms allow users to pre-purchase a product and provide a great possibility to get money for initial orders.
+Kickstarter and other crowdfunding platforms allow users to pre-purchase a product, which is a great source of money for initial orders.
 There can be a problem with MVP: as an interaction cycle is quite long, it means that you’re linked to one and the same prototype for a month and even longer.
-MVP should be updated constantly but the majority of crowdfunding platform hinder it.
+MVP should be updated constantly, but the majority of crowdfunding platforms hinder it.

 There are several product categories for which crowdsourcing works fine.
-Pebble watch is probably the best result of such an approach and other succesful examples also concern hardware.
-The approach works great for developing similar gadgets – it helps to get necessary financing for creating a physical product which you won’t get in other places.
+Pebble watch is probably the best result of such an approach, and other successful examples also concern hardware.
+The approach works great for developing similar gadgets – it helps to get necessary financing for creating a physical product that you won’t get in other places.

-Such pages are ideal if you’re looking for financing.
-Although you can’t collect money, if you aren’t going to give somebody a product, you still can ask for financing.
+Landing pages are perfect if you’re looking for financing.
+Although you can’t earn money without delivering a product, you still can ask for funding.
 How?
 Quite easily: display all the items as “sold out” when a person tries to buy them and simultaneously make a list of those who are ready to buy them.
-If you can start shipping the product to your audience during a short period of time (you’d better to do it in 2 weeks), then you’re in.
-It’s a powerful and the best proof for correctness of your concept than anything else.
+If you can start shipping the product to your audience during a short period of time (you’d better do it in 2 weeks), then you’re in.
+It’s a powerful and the best proof for the correctness of your concept than anything else.

 Be prepared to listen when people give off subtle signals.
 Read between the lines.
 Ask for money because it’s the best way to get useful information, not because you want money.